 The latest round of funding from the Scottish Government’s Community and Renewables Energy Scheme (CARES) is now open.

-Net Zero and Energy Secretary Michael Matheson said:
+Cabinet Secretary for Net Zero, Energy and Transport Michael Matheson said:

-Find out more about the fund and how to apply.
+Find out more about CARES funding and how to apply.